 4. Do the settlement math.

 Title company employees are only human, so they can make mistakes.
-The day before your closing, check the math on your HUD-1 Settlement Statement.
+Before your closing, check the math on your closing disclosure and compare it with your loan estimate.

 6. Search for missing credits.